mekomsolutions/openmrs-module-mksreports/readme/emergency.md

 `report.emergency.otherEmergencies.conceptSet` specifies a set of coded set members answering the question defined by `report.emergency.otherEmergenciesQuestion.concept` property.

-`report.emergency.referredTo.concept` specifies a coded question concept which allows for determining referred outcome cases.
+`report.emergency.referral.concept` specifies a concept for reporting on referred patients.
+It could be a coded question which when answered means the patient has been referred or concept that defines a group of observations capturing referral data.

 `report.emergency.leftWithoutPermission.concept` specifies a coded question concept which allows for determining left without permission outcome cases.
 Trues cases are determined by the coded answer defined by `report.emergency.yes.concept` property.